Chair of the Board

-Following completion of an honours degree in economics, she worked for the Tube Investments group for ten years in variety of management roles.
+Following completion of an honours degree in economics, she worked for the Tube Investments group for ten years in a variety of management roles.
 She has a strong reputation of academic leadership including major change projects in strategic academic development, curriculum design, widening access, partnerships and quality.
-This leadership experience includes the merger which resulted in the formation of her current university.
+This leadership experience includes the merger that resulted in the formation of her current university.

 Vice-Chancellor, University of Gloucestershire

 Stephen joined the University of Gloucestershire in 2011 as Vice-Chancellor.